apitrace/apitrace/docs/USAGE.markdown

 String values are contained inside `""` pairs and may span multiple lines.
 Integer values are given without quotes.

+## Identify OpenGL object leaks ##

+You can identify OpenGL object leaks by running:

+    apitrace leaks application.trace

+This will print leaked object list and its generated call numbers.

+apitrace provides very basic leak tracking: it tracks all textures/ framebuffers/renderbuffers/buffers name generate and delete call.
+If a object is not deleted until context destruction, it's treated as 'leaked'.
+This logic doesn't consider multi-context in multi-thread situation, so may report incorrect results in such scenarios.

+To use this fomr the GUI, go to  menu -> Trace -> LeakTrace

 ## Dump OpenGL state at a particular call ##